Netflix and revolution?: The Social Transformations That Will and Will Not Be Broadcast

 Hannah Spadafora

-Hannah Spadafora is a writer living in the Atlanta area with multiple cats and underused degrees in anthropology, philosophy, and religious studies.
+Hannah Spadafora is a writer living in the Atlanta area with borrowed cats and underused degrees in anthropology, philosophy, and religious studies.